kevin-lambda/kevin-lambda.github.io/README.md

-make commits and pushes to >> git push origin master deploy with >> npm run deploy
+make commits and pushes to >> git push origin main deploy with >> npm run deploy

 # Getting Started with Create React App